Technique

 Step #3: Remove the Legs

-• Gently pull the leg away from the breast, using a clean towel in your other hand to maintain a firm grip on the turkey, until you can see the joint connecting the two.
+• Gently pull the leg away from the breast, maintaining a firm grip on the turkey (you can use a towel here to keep your grip), until you can see the joint connecting the two.
 Cut through the joint and release the leg.
 Repeat on the other side.

 • Each leg will have another joint connecting the drumstick to the thigh.
 Use your fingers to feel around for the joint, and then slice through it.
 Repeat with the other leg.